-Goals for today
+Examples for today

-African American English (AAE) / Black English (BE)
+Racism/prejudice/discrimination: African American English (AAE) / Black English (BE)

 Speakers of this language face language prejudice, and in some cases, language discrimination.
 Some people believe AAE is a form of broken, corrupted, or "lazy" English.
 Today we will use the analytic tools of linguistics to debunk those beliefs, and demonstrate that there is no scientific basis for the prejudice.
 AAE is a full human language, just like any other.